 Clarkson scores 28, Cavs snap 6-game losing streak

-CLEVELAND (AP) — Jordan Clarkson made all six of his 3-point attempts and scored 28 points, and the Cleveland Cavaliers ended a six-game losing streak with a 110-104 win over the Portland Trail Blazers on Saturday night.
+Jordan Clarkson made all six of his 3-point attempts and scored 28 points to help Cleveland beat the Portland Trail Blazers 110-104.

-Tristan Thompson scored 25 points while Larry Nance Jr., who replaced the injured Kevin Love in the starting lineup, had 11 points and 12 rebounds.

-Love, Cleveland’s leading scorer, missed his second game this week because of a sore back.

-The Cavaliers completed a stretch of five games in seven days, including a 143-101 loss in Dallas on Friday.
-The team arrived in Cleveland around 3 a.m.
-Saturday.
+Clarkson’s season high, which included 14 points in the fourth quarter, came a night after he was held scoreless in a 143-101 loss at Dallas.
+The Cavaliers completed a stretch of five games in seven days Saturday after the team arrived in Cleveland around 3 a.m.

+Larry Nance Jr. started in place of forward Kevin Love, who missed his second game this week because of a sore back.

+“Obviously, last night wasn’t necessarily a morale booster,” said Nance, who had 11 points and 12 rebounds.
+“To come back in and win this game, I’m really excited to see.”

+Cleveland coach John Beilein has remained upbeat despite his team’s difficult stretch that dropped the Cavaliers’ record to 5-11.

 Damian Lillard returned after missing two games because of back spasms and scored 23 points, but Portland dropped to 5-12 and is 2-10 this month.
 The Trail Blazers have lost four straight and five of seven.